Does your institution have a policy or protocol to address sexual harassment in experiential learning?

 2) Identify key dimensions of institutional policy that threaten timely and effective response, and begin to consider approaches that prioritize student safety, health, and well-being.

-French interpretation and closed captioning will be available for this event.
+Webinars are offered at no charge.
+Attendees are provided with closed captioning and simultaneous French or English translation.
 If you have any additional accessibility requests to support your participation, please email us at communications@couragetoact.ca.